BrandonXu6106/obsidianpublish/content/thoughts/web3.md

 > **Web3 is the open-source ethic extended beyond code as static artifacts but rather as live organisms.**

-Crypto systems are interesting, they are "decentralized, jurisdictionless entities that exist entirely in cyberspace, maintained by a combination of [[cryptography|cryptography]], economics and [social consensus](social%20contracts.md)" However, blockchain as a technology only _enables_ [decentralization](decentralization.md), it doesn't guarantee it.
+Crypto systems are interesting, they are "decentralized, jurisdictionless entities that exist entirely in cyberspace, maintained by a combination of [[cryptography.md|cryptography]], economics and [social consensus](social%20contracts.md)" However, blockchain as a technology only _enables_ [decentralization](decentralization.md), it doesn't guarantee it.

 > “The point isn’t ‘web3’, it isn’t ‘decentralization’ for the word’s sake.
 The point is developing tools that allow us to leverage computers to collaborate more effectively.
 It’s about accountability and choosing for ourselves what to trust.
 It’s about withholding trust from strangers on the internet but holding out the belief that we can build a better way.” ([Dan Finlay](https://medium.com/@danfinlay/what-moxie-missed-on-web3-wallets-8dc572e7f39b))